xenit-eu/dynamic-extensions-for-alfresco/documentation/Extension_Point_WebScripts.md

     * Boolean[]
     * QName
     * NodeRef
+* `@Authentication` can be used to indicate which type of authentication we should have to use this endpoint.

 If you need either the WebScriptRequest or WebScriptResponse, simply add a parameter with the matching type. (like the response in the example)